ndiego/wordpress-university-workshop/steps/step-8/readme.md

 1. Navigate to the Index template in the Site Editor.
 2. Remove all content between the sticky header and the Footer template part.
 3. In a new tab, navigate to the "Headers" page, which was created for you.
-5. Copy the "Page Header" design and paste it below the sticky header.
+4. Copy the "Page Header" design and paste it below the sticky header.
 5. Remove the Site Title block.
-There will be not title in this template.
+There will be no title in this template.
 6. In a new tab, navigate to the "Query Loops" page, which was created for you.
 7. Copy the "Default Query" design and paste it below the page header.
 8. Save the template.